jmcb/python-pdcurses/README.rst

 This will create an installer that will register itself as a program on Windows platforms, and can thus be removed with ease at a later date.

-*Note: Unless you copy the file distutils.cfg into your Python directory (specifically X:\PythonXX\Libs\distutils\), you need to call build first to ensure that it uses the correct compiler.
+*Note: Unless you copy the file gen/distutils.cfg into your Python directory (specifically X:\PythonXX\Libs\distutils\), you need to call build first to ensure that it uses the correct compiler.
 Otherwise attempting to call install, bdist_wininst, etc, without prior compilation attempts to compile using the